Quickly find the answers to commonly asked questions.

 Bitcoin mining is analogous to the mining of gold, but its digital form.
 The process involves specialized computers solving algorithmic equations or hash functions.
 These problems help miners to confirm blocks of transactions held within the network.
 Bitcoin mining provides a reward for miners by paying out in Bitcoin in turn the miners confirm transactions on the blockchain.
 Miners introduce new Bitcoin into the network and also secure the system with transaction confirmation.
 They are also rewarded network fees for when they harvest new coin and a time when the last bitcoin is found mining will continue.

 Bitcoin.com has a list of current online exchanges and brokers who sell bitcoins.
-You can also buy Bitcoins instantly using your credit card on Bitcoin.com (the service is provided by Simplex).
+You can also buy Bitcoins instantly using your credit/debit card or bank transfer on Bitcoin.com.
 Our aim is to provide the best quality services via our website so anyone can easily obtain the cryptocurrency from a wide array of Bitcoin buying/selling platforms.

+Yes.
 Bitcoins can be sold in various ways.
-The currency can be sold online to an exchange or live in person locally.
+The currency can be sold online on our website, to an exchange or live in person locally.
 These same instances work similarly to the buying process.
 You can sell your Bitcoin to the exchange at the current price it's being sold for.
-More anonymously you can sell in person or use a localized 2-way ATM.
-ATMs can be found all over the world and these machines are mostly used for purchasing.
-2-way ATMs can allow you to sell the currency.
-Most ATMs however only allow you to buy Bitcoin.
-There are also teller machines that require identification as well.
-Click here to to to see a list of verified exchanges.
+More anonymously you can sell in person or use Local Bitcoin.

 Bitcoin payments are easy to make with a wallet application and addresses.
 You can use a standard desktop or smartphone to transact with an individual, merchant and exchange.
 Addresses can be used in number form, in a QR code and contactless technology.
 Transacting with Bitcoin offers lower fees than any known remittance provider and credit card service.
 No bank, no state, no third party can offer this low amount of fees.

-Participants in Bitcoin transactions are identified by public addresses – those are the long strings of around 30 characters you see in a person’s Bitcoin address, usually starting with the numerals ‘1’ or ‘3’.
+Participants in Bitcoin transactions are identified by public addresses – those are the long strings of around 30 characters you see in a person’s Bitcoin address.
 For every transaction, the sending and receiving addresses are publicly-viewable.

 Since these numbers are virtually incomprehensible, difficult to remember without a computer and don’t contain a person’s name or identifying information, it is often claimed that Bitcoin is an “anonymous currency”.
 This is also often used as an argument to attack Bitcoin as a currency for example like with illegal transactions.